va3y/blog-old/content/posts/articles.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/860d8usGC0o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-One of the must-see type of Rich Harris talks that looks at the traditional web page vs. SPA debate.
+A must-see Rich Harris talk that looks at the traditional web page vs. SPA debate.
 Looking at the bigger picture of the web, its past, and where it's all going is really valuable.
-And of course, Rich is one of the most respected people in frontend for me.
+And of course, Rich is one of the most respected people in front-end for me.

 ## 3. Ryan Carniato, breaking down the web

 <iframe width="560" height="315" src="https://www.youtube.com/embed/REXtIuAJ3dE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I think Ryan's streams is the most underrated thing at this moment.
 You can get a lot of useful knowledge from this recording and his other streams.
-I value Ryan's big-picture view of the web, how it works and looking at possible solutions to improve it.
+I value Ryan's big-picture view of the web, how it works, and looking at possible solutions to improve it.

 ## 4. Image optimization, Addy Osmani